TimP-97/sirteT/README.md

 Welcome to the first stages of sirteT!
 The reverse Tetris puzzle game.
 The project is still a work in progress.
 To play the current version, vist: https://sirtet-game.netlify.app/

+# Technologies Used
+    - HTML
+    - CSS
+    - JavaScript

 # How To Play:
  A = Moves the piece one column to the left